Custom FM Waveform

 |

-Number of pulses in output - number of pulses of the output signal
+Number of samples in output — number of samples of the pass output signal:q[<br>] 100 (default)

 | positive number

-The number of pulses of the output signal set as a positive integer.
+The number of samples of the output signal, set as a positive integer.

 Dependencies

-To use this parameter, set the Output signal format parameters to Pulses
+To use this parameter, set the Output signal format parameter to Samples

 .